-It’s simple!
-Comprehensive car insurance pays for repair costs for both yourself and other drivers – regardless of who’s at fault in an accident (provided you have not breached the law).
-It also covers storm and fire damage on top of theft.
-Green Slip (or Compulsory Third Party (CTP)) insurance is quite different, in that it will only cover your liability if you cause injury or death to another driver in an accident where you’re at fault.
+NSW Green Slip or CTP insurance is quite different in that it will only cover your legal liability if you cause injury or death to another driver in an accident where you’re at fault.
 It does not cover damage to your or other people’s cars and property.
 This type of cover is compulsory to drive legally in Australia.

-Lucky for you, no. Nothing is stopping you from choosing a different Green Slip insurer if you’re not happy with the price you’re paying for cover each year.
-In fact, NSW is one of only three states that let you pick your Green Slip insurer.
+In NSW, you are free to choose your Green Slip insurer if you’re not happy with the price you’re paying for cover each year.
+In fact, NSW is one of the few states that let you pick your Green Slip insurer.

-Finally, traffic accidents both in your neighbourhood and on your route to work can affect your insurance premium.
-It’s best to give your insurer a call when you plan on moving, so you can budget for the new price, but also so you don’t risk any future claims being denied because your insurer didn’t know about your new address.
+Also, traffic accidents in your neighbourhood can affect your insurance premium.
+It’s best to give your insurer a call when you plan on moving not only so you can budget for the new price, but also so you don’t risk any future claims being denied because your insurer didn’t know about your new address.

 You may have to pay a basic excess when you claim on your car insurance policy if you’re determined to be at fault for the incident or the third party responsible can’t be identified.
 Sometimes, you may even need to pay an additional excess, such as a young driver excess (for drivers under a certain age) or an unlisted driver excess (if the driver wasn’t added to your policy).

 Regardless of whether you have a comprehensive car insurance policy or a more basic third party car insurance, it’s vital that you list all drivers (including learner drivers) who use the vehicle on your car insurance policy to avoid additional excesses.